 Humanities Career Counseling

-At the Career Development Center (CDC) a new team of discipline-specific career counselors is available to discuss professional development questions and planning.
-Sign up for the Humanities & Sciences newsletter on your Cardinal Careers account to learn about meetups, career exploration treks, and internships.
+At BEAM Career Education a new team of discipline-specific career counselors is available to discuss professional development questions and planning.
+Sign up for the Humanities & Sciences newsletter in your Handshake account to learn about meetups, career exploration treks, and internships.

 Rebele Digital and Print Journalism Internship Program